RouninMedia/Da3SH/README.md

  - two
  - three

-The advantages - and the reason why code-nesting persists:
+The advantages of code-nesting include:

  - all HTML, JS and CSS code in a single file enables portable, re-usable, extensible rich components
  - two